mechanictc/shit.jar/README.md

  testing environment for a harmless virus
 WARNING: BY DOWNLOADING AND EXECUTING THIS FILE, YOU AGREE TO THE FOLLOWING:

-This letter serves as a Release of Liability Contract ("Contract") between QuickFixItPV ("Provider") and the ("Client") regarding the computer upgrade services to be provided by the Provider to the Client:
+This letter serves as a Release of Liability Contract ("Contract") between MechanicTC2 ("Provider") and the ("Client") regarding the computer upgrade services to be provided by the Provider to the Client:
 In consideration of the Services provided by the Provider, the Client